arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

 "root" locset defined earlier, starting at time = 10, 30, 50 ms and lasting 1ms
 each.
 As well as threshold detectors on the "axon_terminal" locset for voltages above -10 mV.
 Every placement gets a label.
-The labels of detectors and synapses are used to form connection from and to them in the recipe.
+The labels of detectors and synapses are used to form connections from and to them in the recipe.

 .. literalinclude:: ../../python/example/single_cell_detailed.py
    :language: python